cj-praveen/YouTube-Music-API/README.md

 Copyright (c) 2020 - present, Sijey.
 All rights reserved.

 The source is free to copy, modify, publish, use, compile, sell, or distribute.., licensed under the [MIT License](https://mit-license.org/).

-## Support / Sponsor

-If this tool helped you, give it a star on GitHub and consider becoming a [Patreon sponsor](https://www.patreon.com/sijeypraveen).